Ralston, Nebraska: Attractions

-The Ralston Arena opened October 19, 2012 and serves as the home of the Omaha Lancers hockey team, the Omaha Beef indoor football team, and was the home of UNO Mavericks men's basketball team until Baxter Arena opened in 2015.
-On January 1, 2022, the arena's was officially renamed the Liberty First Credit Union Arena.
+The Ralston Arena opened in 2012 and serves as the home of the Omaha Lancers hockey team and the Omaha Beef indoor football team.
+It previously served as the home of UNO Mavericks men's basketball team until Baxter Arena opened in 2015.
+In 2022, the arena's was officially renamed the Liberty First Credit Union Arena.

+The Ralston HINGE Creative District was designated as an official Nebraska Creative District by the Nebraska Arts Council in 2024.
+The District sponsored the Recycled Letters Project; using the R-A-L-S-T-O-N letters from the arena, local artist Ilaamen Pelshaw designed the City's new welcome sign located at 72nd and Main Streets.
+The District also hosts events including the annual Heartland Plein Air Festival.

 Transportation

 Transit service to the city is provided by Metro Transit.